 #LCTCRockTheRoad campaign kicks off for first-time drivers

-The Lee County Tax Collector kicked off a first time campaign, #LCTCRockTheRoad, for first-time drivers Monday, which includes an Instagram contest.
+The Lee County Tax Collector kicked off a first-time campaign, #LCTCRockTheRoad, for first-time drivers on July 15, which includes an Instagram contest.

 “Just about every kid grows up dreaming of that day they can finally drive,” Lee County Tax Collector Larry Hart said in a prepared statement.
 “We’re already part of that experience for people, so why not be part of the fun, too?”